thisiskyle/sleepy-nvim/README.md

 # Sleepy - REST API Client

-### About
+## About

 Basic REST API client.
 I found similar plugins (while awesome) had more features than I needed.
 So I decided to create my own that fit my personal needs.

-I only wanted a few things:
+I only wanted a few things, so feature wise it is pretty minimal.
+If you want something more feature complete check out [kulala.nvim](kulala).

-- make http requests
-- display each response in its own buffer
-- flexible response formatting
-- allow for simple testing

-### Usage
+## Usage

 Sleepy uses lua tables as the construct for holding job details.
 You visually select the table, or multiple tables, and run `:Sleepy`